moarguitars/moarguitars/contact.md

 <section>
 	<div class="inner">
 		<section style="margin-top: 6em">
-			<h2>Place Order</h2>
+			<h2>Place Order Request</h2>
 			<p>So you’ve gone through my site and have come to the excellent decision that you want to order a guitar.
 First off thanks!
 That’s brilliant news, welcome to the family!
-To commit you and I to the build, and to get onto my waiting list, simply pay a deposit here via paypal.
-Waiting list is currently about 4 months from me receiving the deposit to you receiving your guitar.</p>
+To commit you and I to the build, and to get onto my waiting list - once you place this request, you will be asked to pay for your deposit via PayPal.
+The waiting list is currently about 4 months from me receiving the deposit to you receiving your guitar.</p>
 			<script type="text/javascript">window.onload = function(){location.href=document.getElementById("selectbox").value;}
 			</script>
 			<form action="../mail_handler.php" method="post">